David Goldsmith (footballer)

-David Goldsmith (born 21 September 1993) is an English footballer who is currently a graduate assistant coach for college team the Butler Bulldogs.
+David Goldsmith (born 21 September 1993) is an English former footballer who is a graduate assistant coach for college team the Butler Bulldogs.

 Career

 College career

 Goldsmith played four years of college soccer at Butler University between 2013 and 2016.
 He tallied 41 goals and 9 assists in 70 total appearances with the Bulldogs and was named Big East Male Scholar-Athlete of the Year in 2016.

 While at college, Goldsmith also played three seasons with USL Premier Development League side Michigan Bucks.

 Professional career

 On 21 March 2017, it was announced that Goldsmith had signed for North American Soccer League club Indy Eleven.
 He made his professional debut on 30 April 2017, as a late substitute in a 1–1 draw with Jacksonville Armada.

 International career

 Goldsmith was called up to the Wales U19 training camp.